battles-app/desktop/STREAMDECK_INTEGRATION.md

 - ✅ **Auto-detection**: Automatically detects and connects to Stream Deck devices when the app starts
 - ✅ **Auto-reconnect**: Watches for device disconnection and automatically reconnects
 - ✅ **Smart Layout**: Battle board effects on the left, user FX on the right
-- ✅ **Visual Feedback**: Buttons change color based on state (purple for battle board, blue for user FX, green when playing)
+- ✅ **Visual Feedback**: Buttons display FX and change color based on state (purple for battle board, blue for user FX, green when playing)
-- ✅ **Toggle Control**: Press once to play, press again to stop
+- ⚠️ **Button Input**: Currently display-only (button press detection coming in future update)
 - ✅ **Real-time Sync**: Updates instantly when FX are added or removed from dashboard

 ## Supported Devices